Telecommunications, Internet and Video Relay Services

 VRI is provided on a fee-for-service basis by several interpreting agencies.
 Costs may vary based on whether an interpreter is needed immediately or is scheduled ahead of time.

 There are three kinds of captioning: closed, open and real time.
 Captions are written texts usually seen at the bottom of a television screen, a movie, a projection screen or on a DVD.

 Closed captions are usually seen on a television with a decoder chip; most households have TVs purchased after 1992 with the chip.
 Viewers have the option to turn the caption function on or off.

 Similar to subtitling, open captions are always visible.
 They are "burned" onto the video or DVD.
 No decoder or a built-in TV decoder chip is necessary to view them.
 Employment and training DVDs should have open captions.

 Real-time captioning provides simultaneous transcription and is usually provided by trained courtroom reporters.
 Real-time captioning is often used for one-to-one, small group and large meetings, trainings and conferences.

 Federal and State Laws related to communication access

 Questions and Answers about Deafness and Hearing Impairments in the Workplace and the Americans with Disabilities Act (EEOC)

-Wisconsin Fair Employment Act (WFEA) (PDF, 367 KB), Statue 111.34 on disability, exemptions and special cases
+Wisconsin Fair Employment Act (WFEA) (PDF), Statue 111.34 on disability, exemptions and special cases